What is a rule-based system in AI?

 - Then comes any subsequent automated follow-up actions

-Some of the important elements of rule-based systems include:
+Some of the important elements of rule-based system in AI include:

 A set of facts